-MINUTES OF THE JUDICIARY COMMITTEE February 16, 1983
+MINUTES OF THE JUDICIARY COMMITTEE February 10, 1983

 The meeting of the House Judiciary Committee was called to order by Chairman Dave Brown at 8:05 a.m. in room 224A of the capitol building, Helena, Montana.
-All members were present except for REPRESENTATIVE IVERSON, who was excused.
-Brenda Desmond, Staff Attorney for the Legislative Council was also present.
+All members were present as was Brenda Desmond, Staff Attorney for the Legislative Council.